tarantool/cartridge/rst/cartridge_admin.rst

 To enable the Raft failover:

 #.
-Make sure that your Tarantool version higher than 2.10.0
+Make sure that your Tarantool version is higher than 2.10.0

 #.
 Click **Failover**: